 Fraser’s first Harry Flashman novel appeared in 1969, the same year as the American novel Little Big Man.
 The two books are similar in approach since they both depict a main character who gets caught up in a series of historical adventures involving Great Events and Great Figures with the events being looked at in a critical light and the figures largely lampooned.

 In the case of Harry Flashman, however, the adventures are much more detailed because Fraser used an entire series of novels.
-Flashman himself is amoral, ruthless and driven largely by his lust for loot and sex.
+(The 4th book in the series, not the 1st, is my Number One listing) Flashman himself is amoral, ruthless and driven largely by his lust for loot and sex.

 And therein lies the genius of Fraser’s writing: the reader is permitted to feel THEIR OWN outrage over the atrocities depicted in the novels.
 There are no shrill lectures in the narrative, just an often bleak backdrop in which the misdeeds of history’s Great Names often make Harry Flashman’s mere monetary and carnal pursuits look almost noble by comparison.